BrianZah/Algorithm-Engineering-Lab/Project/readme.md

 ```
 - **ppartition** can be used as **std::partition** except for the option to give an execution policy. (https://en.cppreference.com/w/cpp/algorithm/partition)
 - Additionally, the number of executing threads can be given.
-- The parameter bool omp_parallel_active is for internal use only.
+- The parameter omp_parallel_active is for intern use.
 ## pqicksort and pquicksort_dual_pivot
 ```cpp
 template< class FwdIt, class Compare = std::less<> >